parikhamol/social-computing-project/README.md

 9. Run timeline_posts.py
 	⁃	This read post.csv and post1.csv (In the future will use the combined post.csv file) ⁃	Generates a timeline of posts on a daily bases
+10. Run post_daywise.py
+	-	This reads post_with_count.csv and (In future will use combined post file having number of words)
+	-	creates post_daywise.csv
+11. Run LIWC_daywise.py <LIWC category>
+	-	This reads post_daywise.csv and calculates the LIWC values on a day wise basis.
+	-	Generates daywise bar graph for the LIWC category in pdf
+	-	Creates <cateogory>_LIWC_daywise.csv file with the LIWC values for each day